pygmyperch/GEA_workshop/README.md

 \
 \
 \
-Then, run the following command in the R console, replacing "/path/to/" with the file path to your downloaded package:
+Then, run the following command in the R console, replacing "/path/to/" with the file path to the downloaded package:

 MacOS/Linux:
 ```r